MetaphorData/connectors/metaphor/s3/README.md

 ## Setup

-We recommend creating a dedicated AWS IAM user for the crawler with limited permissions based on the following IAM policy:
+We recommend creating a dedicated AWS IAM user for the connector with limited permissions based on the following IAM policy:

 ```json
 {